Organizing

 Purge, declutter and make your home serene and inviting for fall.

-The lazy days of summer are ending, and no matter how many years it's been since you last filled a backpack with textbooks, back-to-school is in the air, and with it a feeling that it's time to reorganize for fall.
+The lazy days of summer have ended, and no matter how many years it's been since you last filled a backpack with textbooks, back-to-school is in the air, and with it a feeling that it's time to reorganize for fall.
 Get started with these 10 ideas for purging, decluttering and making your home serene and inviting.

 1 Cut the clutter